Vishwateja1785/Detecting-Car-and-Planes/README.md

-# Car and Plane Detection Project
+# Detection Of Car and Plane

 ## Project Description